AWARDS & SCHOLARSHIPS

 2014 -- Turner Construction, Inc.

 One hundred and twelve years ago, Turner Construction was started.
-Since then, the company has grown to be global in focus and local with its participation in the communities in which it builds.
+Since then, the company has grown to be global in focus and local in its participation in the communities in which it builds.
 With this dedication to communities and the construction industry, Turner has made a profound impact on construction education across the US.
 There are several programs that Turner has created and/or supports with their resources of time and talents.
 Those include Youth Force 2020, working with all age school students to foster an interest in construction; ACE Mentor Programs, providing mentors, board members, scholarship funds, and internship opportunities; Senior Design & Capstone Projects; Turner School of Construction Management promoting minority and women business enterprises; and of course ACCE through membership, Board Members, Visiting Team participants, and much more.